pozsarzs/alanz80x/README.md

  delta: (Q x (T union R) x S) -> Q x (T union R) x S x D

 Input:  current state, a selected data carrier (tape or register), and the symbol read from it.
-Output: new state, target data carrier (tape or register), symbol to be written, and head movement
+Output: new state, target data carrier (tape or register), symbol to be written, and head movement.

 ## Machine of sets - sets of the machine